DSXiangLi/DecryptPrompt/README.md

   - InstructGPT: Training language models to follow instructions with human feedback :star:
   - Scaling Laws for Reward Model Over optimization :star:
 - Anthropic
   - A General Language Assistant as a Laboratory for Alignmen
   - Red Teaming Language Models to Reduce Harms Methods,Scaling Behaviors and Lessons Learned
-  - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
+  - Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback  :star:
   - Constitutional AI Harmlessness from AI Feedback :star:
   - Pretraining Language Models with Human Preferences
 - AllenAI, RL4LM：IS REINFORCEMENT LEARNING (NOT) FOR NATURAL LANGUAGE PROCESSING BENCHMARKS